StratoKit/strato-runner/README.md

 # StratoKit: Highly modular NodeJS project framework

-# TODO This is not correct yet
+# TODO This is not fully consistent yet

+To add: plugins should have an instance under config.plugins, and there should be some way to initialize that.
+Maybe load should return it, and not returning something truthy means failure?

+Also, sidenote, having a lazy config object with prioritized layers seems generally useful.
+I wonder if Nix can be implemented that way. (it uses per-value priorities though, implemented in Nixpkgs lib)

 After consideration:

-Plugins should not be registered in a `plugins.js` file.
+~~Plugins should not be registered in a `plugins.js` file.
 Maybe that can be optional.
 By registering them directly in the app, bundles only include the ones that are really needed.
 OTOH, how would you register project-only plugins like webpack and eslint?
-Using the require expansion in config?
+Using the require expansion in config?~~

+Register plugins in `/plugins` with imports and tree shaking can import only the needed ones.
+Also fall back to `stratoplug-${name}` module for undefined plugins.
+Building a plugin will then make an entry with the required imports and build that.

 Stratokit provides these services: